pjsier/chicago-elections-archive/site/about.md

 Notice something else?
 Feel free to send an email to [info@chicagoelectionsarchive.org](mailto:info@chicagoelectionsarchive.org)

 ## Data Access

+To make accessing data easier, you can use the [custom download tool](/download/) to generate custom exports of spreadsheets or map files for any election you're interested in.

 Elections results for elections going back to 2000 are available from the [Chicago Board of Election Commissioners website](https://chicagoelections.gov/en/election-results.html).